How To Paddle A Kayak: The Complete Guide

 Gripping Your Paddle Correctly

 You should also take note of the grip you have on your paddle.
 You shouldn't be squeezing your shaft - relax that grip if necessary.
 All a tight grip will do is tire your hands, wrists, forearms, and shoulders out prematurely.
-You should make an "O" around the shaft of your paddle - letting it sit loosely on the bottom of your "O".
-From there, you can wrap the rest of your fingers lightly around the shaft.
+You should make an "O" around the shaft of your paddle - letting it sit loosely on the bottom of your "O." From there, you can wrap the rest of your fingers lightly around the shaft.
 This lighter grip will encourage you to paddle with your torso rather than your arms.

 Ready to learn how to use a kayak paddle?
-There are four basic paddle strokes we want to teach you today.
+There are four basic kayak paddle strokes we want to teach you today.
 These will make up the foundation of your kayak paddling technique.
 They are:

 1. The Forward Stroke